jbkimble35/HV-Power-Supply-Weight-Optimization/README.md

 - Add more core geometries and core materials.
 - Add U and UR cores geometries.
 - Add interlayer tape to inductor.
+- I want to add a plotting option for all of the candidate designs to a few graphs instead of a table, for visualization.

 ## Summary